Open-NET-Libraries/Open.SignalR.SharedClient/README.md

 # Open.SignalR.SharedClient

-A HubConnection adapter and provider for easily sharing SignalR connections.
+A scoped hub connection and provider for easily sharing SignalR connections.

 ## Interfaces